 From this point forward, Kim rigorously implements the 50/50 provision.
 Half of all raises go to investments, half to spending.
 She’ll increase her 457b contributions until max, then move to 403b, and finally to a brokerage account.

 In year 6, Kim starts to move into leadership roles and accepts a Dean’s position.
 She gets a small bump in pay.
-She also starts to take classes for her administrative certification.
+She also starts to take classes for her administrative certification and preparing for the job hunt.
+She prepares by creating a great principal resume, studying assistant principal interview questions, and even looking ahead with principal interview questions.
+She’s always thinking ahead.

 Move to Administration